-Overall, our balanced asset portfolio, the drive for value creation, regional diversity, and a prudent capital management structure, will provide us with a resilient path to overcome future challenges.
+The Group has made steady strides and modified the way operations are run amidst the pandemic.
+With a strong and balanced asset portfolio, the drive for value creation, geographical diversity, and a streamlined business, we firmly believe that we have emerged stronger and are in a good position to overcome challenges posed by the ongoing pandemic.
 We will continue to practise prudent financial management and attain a lean and nimble business structure, generating long-term sustainable value for our investors.